 For example, you want to publish about the events that your company holds every month then find about the journalists who write about such events.

-Consider the newspaper or magazine where the articles are published and find out whether it has a good viewership or not and what people think about their writing and the relevant news.
+For good media relations, analyze the newspaper or magazine where the articles are published and find out whether it has a good viewership or not and what people think about their writing and the relevant news.

-#2.
-Track the publication and media contact
+2. Track the publication

 You have already identified and zeroed into the publication house where you want to publish your news.
 Circle and keep aside the articles that are similar sounding to the ones you want to publish.